ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 The Template window then appears, allowing you to select the type of dashboard and the template style.

 Select the tabbed dashboard style.
-This will allow you to have multiple pages for your dashboards.
+This will show you multiple options for the look for your dashboard.

-Select the template with the three small rectangles (panels) across the top, and two full width panels below.
+Select the template with the three small rectangles (panels) across the top, and two full width panels below (on the right above).

 Click on OK.